 For child support payments made through a probationary program, both payors and payees will be notified of the proposed termination date.
 A written notice will be sent to both parties 180 days and 90 days before the child support is to be terminated.
 These notices will provide parents with the ability to formally challenge the date of termination until the child is 23 years of age.

 Termination of child support does not excuse outstanding payments or accounts which are in arrears.
 Previous child support agreements will be enforceable until all outstanding payments have been made.

 Contact our Morristown Termination of Child Support Lawyers Today

 The child support termination attorneys of Jacobs Berger believe that disputes involving child support, child custody, and all forms of family law can be settled effectively without unnecessary emotional and financial stress.
 We approach each new case as an opportunity to help our clients build a solid foundation for their family’s future, as we have done for clients throughout New Jersey towns including Morristown, East Hanover, Madison, Randolph, Florham Park, Denville, Dover, and the greater Morris County region.
 If you are looking for an alternative to cookie-cutter legal services provided by larger firms, look no further.

-Contact us online or through our Morristown offices by calling (973) 718-7705 today for a confidential and comprehensive case assessment with our qualified divorce attorneys regarding the termination of a child support agreement or any other family law needs.
+Contact us online or through our Morristown offices by calling (973) 718-7705 today for a confidential and comprehensive Strategic Planning Session with our qualified divorce attorneys regarding the termination of a child support agreement or any other family law needs.